RichardAlcabes22/nba_project/README.md

 | prev-season: | int | 1-made Playoffs in Previous Season / 0-did not make Playoffs in Previous Season |
 | playoffs: | int | TARGET: 1-Playoff Team / 0-Non-Playoff Team |

-#### Instructions for those who wish to reproduce this work or simply follow along:
-You Will Need (ALL files must be placed in THE SAME FOLDER!):
-- 1. final_nba_project.ipynb file from this git repo
-- 2. wranglerer.py file from this git repo
-- 3. modeling.py file from this git repo
-- 4. nba.csv from this git repo

-Ensure:
-- All files are in the SAME FOLDER
-- wranglerer.py and modeling.py each have the .py extension in the file name

-Any further assistance required, please email me at myemail@somecompany.com.

 #### Findings, Recommendations, and Takeaways: